JessicaGarson/Analyzing-Basketball-using-Python-Elasticsearch-and-Kibana/README.md

-# Analyzing Basketball using Python Elasticsearch and Kibana
+# Analyzing Basketball using Python, Elasticsearch, and Kibana